Special Issue: Challenges of Teaching in Undergraduate Business Administration C

 6. Future perspectives for the teacher on teaching methodologies in Administration in a global environment, in view of the SDGs (Sustainable Development Goals).

-It is expected to attract authors of academic articles, technical and technological products and teaching cases that contribute to the densification of the national production on the Professor in the context of higher education, considering different theoretical and methodological perspectives.
+It is expected to attract authors of academic articles, technical products and teaching cases that contribute to the densification of the national production on the Professor in the context of higher education, considering different theoretical and methodological perspectives.

 Submitted papers must be unpublished, unpublished and not submitted for publication in national or international journals.
 They must be aligned with the rules and editorial policy of the Journal Administration: Teaching and Research – RAEP.
-And they must be submitted exclusively through the Journal's system: https://raep.emnuvens.com.br/raep/about/submissions, until September 5, 2024.
+And they must be submitted exclusively through the Journal's system: https://raep.emnuvens.com.br/raep/about/submissions, until September 30, 2024.

 References